 Loss of Consortium Language for a Complaint

-Not for nothing, you are also setting up a possible conflict of interest issues by representing both parties.
-Keep in mind you are not increasing the pain and suffering damages cap -- at least in Maryland -- by add So look before you leap into bringing a loss of consortium claim.
+Not for nothing, you are also setting up a possible conflict of interest issue by representing both parties.
+Keep in mind you are not increasing the pain and suffering damages cap -- at least in Maryland -- by adding a loss of consortium count.
+So look before you leap into bringing a loss of consortium claim.

 That said, there are types went a loss of consortium claim is appropriate.
 If you have such a claim, this language in your complaint will do the trick in Maryland and most states.
 You cannot hold back a loss of consortium claim.
-Under Maryland law, loss of consortium may only be brought in a joint action for injury to the marital relationship tried at the same time as the claim of the injured spouse.COUNT III - LOSS OF CONSORTIUM
+Under Maryland law, and in most states, loss of consortium may only be brought in a joint action for injury to the marital relationship tried at the same time as the claim of the injured spouse.

 The Plaintiffs incorporate by reference all the above paragraphs as though fully set forth herein.